15 of the best camping games to entertain kids

 *This post contains affiliate links*

-If you’re heading off on family camping holiday this summer we’ve got some top tips to keep the whole family entertained.
+If you’re heading off on family camping holiday this year we’ve got some top tips to keep the whole family entertained.
 Take note of these tried and tested camping games you can play with the kids whether the sun is shining or you’re hiding from the rain under canvas.

 All you need for this active camping game is some paper, a pen and maybe a bag in which to gather your scavenger goodies.
 Come up with a list of objects that your children need to seek out around the campsite and send them off on a hunt.
 If you’re in need of inspiration then you can also find these pre-prepared scavenger hunts* on Amazon: